 Take the Whole Family to the Kinderweihnacht Market

 While many markets in Germany have a carousel for children, Nuremberg provides a children’s Christmas market unlike any I have ever seen.
+With families in mind, the Kinderweihnachtmarkt is incredibly family-friendly!
 Not only is there a children’s carousel, but there is also a mini Riesenrad (Ferris wheel), a swing AND a mini choo-choo train!
 Here you can find all kinds of toys and gifts for children AND have your picture taken with Santa!

 - Opening Ceremony – 5:30 p.m.